deptofdefense/solo/CONTRIBUTING.md

 #### Local HTTPS environment
 To develop and test with client certificate (CAC) authentication locally, SSL keys need to be generated locally.
+  1. navigate to /etc/hosts and add the following lines:
+      - `127.0.0.1	stage.solo.localhost`
+      - `127.0.0.1	api.stage.solo.localhost`
+      - `127.0.0.1	auth.stage.solo.localhost`
-  1. Create and change to a directory on your local system that will contain your keys.
+  2. Create and change to a directory on your local system that will contain your keys.
 Here, the environment assumes they will be at the path referenced below, but can be changed via the `SSL_KEYS_VOLUME_ROOT` configuration setting.
       - `mkdir -p ~/.ssh/solo`
       - `cd ~/.ssh/solo`
-  2. Generate self-signed public and private keys
+  3. Generate self-signed public and private keys
       - `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./nginx-selfsigned.key -out ./nginx-selfsigned.crt`
       - `openssl dhparam -out ./dhparam.pem 1024`
-  3. Tell Chrome to allow self-signed certificates on localhost
+  4. Tell Chrome to allow self-signed certificates on localhost
       - Navigate to `chrome://flags/#allow-insecure-localhost` and enable that setting
-  4. Execute docker-compose
+  5. Execute docker-compose
       - `docker-compose -f docker-compose.yml up --build`
-  5. After the build process, navigate to `https://stage.solo.localhost` in a browser
+  6. After the build process, navigate to `https://stage.solo.localhost` in a browser
       - Note that hot reloading is disabled

 ### Code Style